 As part of a request for an Issue Report, the requestor is encouraged to identify whether there is any standing GAC advice on the topic on which an Issue Report has been requested, if known to the requester.
 As such the template for a request for an Issue Report template should be modified to include a field related to this information.

 The CG recommends that a GAC Quick Look Mechanism Committee is created.
-The GAC leadership group may assume this responsibility as a start.
+The GAC leadership group (GAC Chair and Vice-Chairs) may assume this responsibility as a start.
 The GAC may decide later whether other GAC members should be added or whether a new dedicated committee should be created.

 It is the responsibility of the GAC Quick Look Mechanism Committee following notification of a request of an Issue Report by the GNSO Liaison to the GAC and/or GNSO Secretariat to develop a recommendation on whether the issue: